Highways England and traffic cameras

 The traffic cameras are usually mounted on 12m high masts on the grass verge or on overhead gantries but are often inconspicuous because they are not painted with high visibility paint, primarily because they are not used for speed enforcement.

-The primary users of the traffic cameras are the Highways England Regional and National Traffic Operations Centre operators.
+The primary users of the traffic cameras are our Regional and National Traffic Operations Centre operators.
 The operators are able to move and zoom the cameras to monitor and manage congestion and incidents.
 The cameras give a bird’s eye view of what is happening which helps the operator to decide on the support needed.

 Traffic camera images